VectorInstitute/projectpensive/README.md

 [the dataset](https://www.kaggle.com/sherinclaudia/sarcastic-comments-on-reddit) and download the zip file.
 Unzip and move the csv file to `baiso/civility/recommender/train-balanced-sarcasm.csv`.
 Once this is done, traverse to `baiso/civility/recommender` and run `python preprocess_data.py`.
 If done correctly, you will have all data you need to run experiments and the demo.
+Another dataset that needs to be downloaded can be found [here](https://www.kaggle.com/timschaum/subreddit-recommender).
+Unzip this file and move to the `baiso/diversity` folder.
+Follow the instructionss under the Diversity Filter section below to correctly preprocess the data.

 #### Model Checkpoints
 If you want to run the demo, you will need model checkpoints for the civility filter and the recommender.
 You will also